-For others, symptoms include heart palpitations, several thudding and strong heartbeats or feeling as if your heart has skipped a beat.
+For others, symptoms include heart palpitations, several thudding and strong heartbeats or feeling as if your heart has skipped a beat says Penn Medicine.
 In addition, you may notice an irregularity in your pulse as a direct result of your ectopic heartbeats.
 If the symptoms happen constantly throughout the day, consult your physician.

 As a result, your blood flow may be reduced, resulting in complications that include ectopic heartbeats.
 Physical exercise, such as running, biking or swimming, can raise your heart rate and reduce some symptoms associated with ectopic heartbeats.

-Stress reduction is a key combatant of ectopic heartbeats and the symptoms associated with this condition.
-Controlled breathing exercises, such as yoga and Pilates, can help reduce symptoms by controlling blood pressure levels and lowering your heart rate during stressful situations.
+Learning controlled breathing exercises such as those used during yoga and meditation — alternate nostril breath for example — can help reduce symptoms by controlling blood pressure levels and lowering your heart rate during stressful situations.
 Performing breathing exercises as a part of a strict daily routine can eliminate your ectopic heartbeat.